GLOBAL MARKETS-Stocks, euro advance on Europe, jobs data

 NEW YORK, May 10 Global stocks advanced for the first time in seven sessions o n T hursday on relatively encouraging U.S. jobs data and improved investor sentiment regarding Europe's festering debt crisis.

-European and U.S. equity markets rose after data showed U.S. claims for unemployment benefits edged lower last week, a sign of comfort after April's weak employment growth was perceived as a harbinger of a worsening U.S. labor market.
+U.S. and European equity markets rose after data showed U.S. claims for unemployment benefits edged lower last week, a sign of comfort after April's weak employment growth was perceived as a harbinger of a worsening U.S. labor market.

-U.S. stock index futures slid after the market's close after JPMorgan Chase & Co disclosed it had incurred "significant mark-to-market losses" in April after a hedging strategy failed.

-Chief Executive Jamie Dimon said the bank's corporate and private equity segment expects to lose $800 million in the second quarter and that the loss could "easily get worse."
-However, the bank's capital plan was not impacted, he said.

 "You are seeing traders and investors come into some of these very oversold sectors and buying on the dips.
 Then suddenly, the people who are scared decide to start selling into it," said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.